HarryLovesCode/Vulkan-API-Book/chap5/windows.md

 # Using the Macros

 The reason we wrote the macros was to get function pointers, but I feel the need to explain what these function pointers are for.
-Basically, Vulkan has a concept similar to EGL.
+Basically, Vulkan has a concept like EGL.
 Vulkan provides us an interface between itself (the API) and our platform's windowing system.
 This, however, is not visible to us.
 We instead work with abstractions over the various systems Vulkan targets.
 The GPU, like with EGL, will be able to tell us extension support and capabilities of the system.

 We'll be using the macros to verify the windowing system has support for surfaces.
 We'll also check for capabilities, supported formats, and presentation modes.
-You can find more information about various parts of the **Window System Integration / Interface (WSI)** [here](https://www.khronos.org/files/vulkan10-reference-guide.pdf) on page 9.
-Like I said, we'll be asking for four different function pointers that we can use to get information about the windowing system.
-Here's the piece of code we'll be writing:
+You can learn more about the **Window System Integration / Interface (WSI)** [here](https://www.khronos.org/files/vulkan10-reference-guide.pdf) on page 9.
+We'll be asking for four different function pointers.
+Here's the piece of code we'll be using:

 ```cpp
 GET_INSTANCE_PROC_ADDR(instance, GetPhysicalDeviceSurfaceSupportKHR);